February 3, 2023

 Running a successful blog can land you huge amounts of targeted traffic.
 Essentially, you can write almost anything and carefully place promolinks within your content.
 Just make sure you choose a specific niche first, so your blog isn’t all over the place dealing with topics across every industry.

 Also, don’t shy away from including multiple affiliate links to different offers in your blog posts.
 Focus on interesting pieces of content, and don’t forget to do top 10 listicle type of articles from now and then, where you can essentially go a little more crazy with the affiliate links.
-Plus, if you make your articles SEO-friendly too, they can become visible on search engines and traffic is going to potentially roar.
+Plus, if you make your articles SEO-friendly too, they can become visible on Google search and organic traffic is going to potentially roar.

 9. Guest Posts

 You can take your content game further by partnering with like-minded people from the industry who run their own blogs, and write guest posts for them now and then.
-This opens up brand new opportunities for high quality traffic, as well as collaboration.
+This opens up brand new opportunities for high quality organic traffic, as well as collaboration.